Rouselos/responsive-content/README.md

 # Responsive Content

 Responsive Content is a jQuery plugin to help you serve differing content based on device screen-size and capability.
-The page content is an HTML fragment pulled in via Ajax, and inserted into a specified container element.
+It can be used to in parallel with CSS "responsive design", but is fundamentally different in that is loads different _content_ for different screen szes, rather than merely hiding/showing elements of the same content.
+It does not use User Agent detection, and relies only on window/screen width and secondary device capabilities.

-Each ajax request carries device-dependent query parameters which you can use (server side) to tailor the content returned in the fragment.
+Page content is loaded as an HTML fragment by Ajax and inserted into a specified container element.

-This can be used to in parallel with CSS "responsive design", but is fundamentally different in that is loads _different_ content for different screen szes, rather than merely hiding/showing elements of the same content.
+Each ajax request has device-dependent query parameters which you can use (server side) to tailor the content returned in the fragment.

 ### Client Side